ehsan11100/AdGuard/Hosts-Blocklists.md

 Client names usually contain spaces or other special characters, that's why you should enclose the name in quotes (both double-quotes and single-quotes are supported).
 If the client name contains quotes, use `\` to escape them.
 Also, you need to escape commas (`,`) and pipes (`|`).

-> Please note, that when specifying aan "excluded" client, you must keep `~` out of the quotes.
+> Please note, that when specifying an "excluded" client, you must keep `~` out of the quotes.

 **Examples**